Director: Don Richardson

 Kraspo (Robert Faulk) and Fedor (Arte Johnson), two anachronistically fashioned space commanders, kidnap Penny and present her as the royal niece of Aunt Gamma (Sheila Mathews).
 Though initially resistant, Penny is forced to comply when Kraspo turns Judy and Major West into strips of magnetic tape and threatens to destroy them.
 Meanwhile, Will discovers a dark connection between Fedor and his computerized crew mates.

 “Princess of Space” combines the stylistic elements of “Mutiny in Space” with the overused trope of autonomous machines run amok.
-Lost in Space enthusiasts of a critical disposition may therefore wish to avoid this episode, the recycled comedy of which falls tediously flat on more than one occasion.
+Lost in Space buffs may therefore wish to avoid this episode, which suffers from a heavy use of recycled, cringe-worthy comedic devices.

 Sheila Mathews—known to Lost in Space fans for her portrayals of Ruth Templeton in “Return from Outer Space” and Brynhilda in “The Space Vikings,” as well as for her marriage to series creator Irwin Allen—once again delivered a strong performance despite the ridiculous nature of her character.
-Especially worth praising are Aunt Gamma’s poignant interactions with Penny, which, in addition to showcasing the delicate abilities of Mathews, display the tragically underused talents of Angela Cartwright in a manner that will appeal to viewers of a sympathetic and sensitive inclination.
+Especially worth praising are Aunt Gamma’s poignant interactions with Penny, which, in addition to showcasing the delicate abilities of Mathews, display the tragically underused talents of Angela Cartwright—depicting Penny as a mature, emotionally complex, and elegant young woman in this offering.

-Penny’s aforementioned interactions with Aunt Gamma aside, “Princess of Space” contains no character insight to justify the juvenile premise on which it operates.
+Penny’s interactions with Aunt Gamma aside, “Princess of Space” contains no character insight to justify its juvenile premise.

 Overall Quality: 2/10